Joe-FP/VBA_DocAssemblyApp/README.md

 Highlights:

+standard modules/modGather.txt
+Line 820:
-standard modules/modGather.txt - line 820 - Private Function fcnGatherFrom(ByRef oDoc As Word.Document) As Variant
+Private Function fcnGatherFrom(ByRef oDoc As Word.Document) As Variant

+This function accepts a document object, and returns a sorted variant array containing all variable data which has been gathered from the document.
+The challenge here was creating a bespoke sort procedure for the array.
+Variable data should be returned in order of occurence, but header & footer variables should preceed all others.